shindaseishin/8bit/README.md

-# 8bit - Simple computer simulator
+# 8bit - Simple computer emulator

 ## Description

 This is a small project I started after watching Ben Eater's 8bit bread board computer build series on Youtube.
 I wanted to do something similar but my wife would not be happy about me going out and buying a bunch of electronics components for no good reason.
-So instead of trying to convince her to bless the purchases I figured the next best thing would be to write a simulator that scratches the same itch.
+So instead of trying to convince her to bless the purchases I figured the next best thing would be to write a emulator that scratches the same itch.

-Good news is that I can work on the simulator on the bus ride to work.
+Good news is that I can work on the emulator on the bus ride to work.

 So once that was settled I had to decide what to write it in.
 I originally wanted to write it in C++ with QT as an interface but decided to go a different direction.
 I've been wanting to learn Python and needed a interesting project to work on to go and learn it.
-Plus a part of me derived a strange pleasure in writing a hardware simulator in a language that was definitely not a good match for it.
+Plus a part of me derived a strange pleasure in writing a hardware emulator in a language that was definitely not a good match for it.
 I knew it would be slow.
 That didn't bother me.
 After all I would be spending most of my time stepping through programs one microcode instruction at a time.
 Speed wasn't an issue.
 Also QT is available as a binding for Python so there's that.
 Actually, I've been wanting to learn a bit of ncurses programming.
 Hows'about I scrap the QT plan and replace it with ncurses.
 That sounds fun.

 Alright so Python with ncurses.
 Now you know my thought process behind this.

 # Usage

-The simulator uses Python 3.
+The emulator uses Python 3.
 With a bit of work it may run on 2 but I don't feel like doing that work.
 If it's important to you for some reason to get it running on 2, knock yourself out.

 `python3 interface.py program.ram`